eclipse-glsp/glsp/README.md

 The client packages are available via [npmjs](https://www.npmjs.com/search?q=%40eclipse-glsp), such as the [glsp-client](https://www.npmjs.com/package/@eclipse-glsp/client) and the [theia integration](https://www.npmjs.com/package/@eclipse-glsp/theia-integration).
 The [examples](https://www.npmjs.com/search?q=%40eclipse-glsp-examples) are available on npmjs too.

-The server packages are available as maven repository or p2 update site.
+The server packages are available as maven as well as p2 dependency from the following maven repository or p2 update site.

 ### Maven Repositories
 - <i>Snapshots: </i> https://oss.sonatype.org/content/repositories/snapshots/org/eclipse/glsp/